guldmand/git-magic/README.md

 # Git Magic
-Git magic is a repo with different useable git commands
+Git magic is a repo with different git commands i use

 ## Branch
 - <a href="/merge-master-into-branch">Merging master into a branch</a>